 10. Refrigerator insulating seals

 What makes these particular spots so germ-prone?
-When I posed this question to Cheryl Luptowski, a home-safety expert and consumer affairs officer at NSF International, she outlined several reasons…
+When we posed this question to Cheryl Luptowski, a home-safety expert and consumer affairs officer at NSF International, she outlined several reasons…

 Dark, damp environments are perfect breeding grounds for germs.
 When asked where germs thrive, people generally think of warm environments—but fully half of the top 10 contaminated areas were in the refrigerator.
 That’s because fridges offer moisture and darkness, which help germs take hold.
 Refrigerators also have lots of nooks and crannies where germs can hide.
 Luptowski said, “The volunteers guessed that the microwave keypad would harbor the most germs because people are always touching it.
 However, that keypad is exposed to the air, and it has a smooth surface where germs can’t take hold, and people tend to wipe it down a lot.
 In contrast, people tend not to clean the fridge that often…and when they do, they might just swipe at it with a damp cloth rather than really sanitizing it.”